Over Processing : Too Much of a Good Thing, or the Self Inflicted Waste

 Just like his colleagues though Over-Processing found fertile ground to destroy value in the software world.
 Over-Processing is actually invited in by well meaning software development organizations confusing software development discipline with prescriptive practices.
 Over-Processing found his home in many organizations as a software process improvement (SPI) efforts.
-Disguised as welcomed disciplined for enterprises that were collapsing under the waste created by random, un-repeatable software development practices, Over-Processing was often heralded as a solution with the rise of various software quality standards and prescriptive methodologies.
-However in the early 2000s Over-Processing had quite a scare with the emergence of the Agile and Lean software development movements, but fortunately for him he was saved by complex methodological frameworks and mis-application of agile practices.
+Disguised as discipline by enterprises that were collapsing under the waste created by random, un-repeatable software development practices, Over-Processing was often heralded as a solution.
+He managed very well with the rise of various software quality standards and prescriptive methodologies.
+However in the early 2000s Over-Processing had quite a scare with the emergence of the Agile and Lean software development movements with their emphasis on fast feedback and value creation.
+Fortunately for him he was saved by complex methodological frameworks and mis-application of agile practices.
 In fact, Over-processing was able to use labels like agile and lean to not only hide himself, but find hiding places for his colleagues….“as long as they think they’re agile, they will not come looking for us!” he would tell his colleagues.

-Fear makes Over Processing difficult to find or root out because in the software world he is actually invited in with the best of intentions.
-There is a fear that if a processing step is not performed, then waste will be created in the form of defects.
+Over processing's "discipline"disguise makes him hard to find and often in the software world he is actually invited in with the best of intentions.
+There is a fear that if a processing step is not performed, or if a practice is not followed, then waste will be created in the form of defects.
 Traditional "cost of change" economics often drive this perception.

 These fears can be mitigated by understanding the economics that are actually driving your software projects.
 Smaller batches, fast feedback can help us quickly learn the economics driving our software project.
 Evidence of Over-processing is indicated by long feedback cycles (Delay), and accumulation of Inventory.
 Also often Unnecessary Motion and Movement can be discovered.
 Simply creating visibility in the form of a Kanban board can help us discover Over-Processing.